AdaProb: Efficient Machine Unlearning via Adaptive Probability: Experiment

-In the optimization objective function (~\ref{1}), the value of $\lambda$was set to 1 in all previous experiments.
-Here, we explore the impact of varying $\lambda$ on the retain and forget errors in a small-scale unlearning experiment on CIFAR-5 with ResNet.
-As $\lambda$increases, more weight is assigned to the retain set, resulting in a decrease in retain error from 0.21\% to 0\%.
+We conduct two further ablation studies.
+First, in the optimization objective function (\ref{1}), the value of $\lambda$ was set to 1 in all previous experiments.
+In \autoref{tab:ablation}, we explore the impact of varying $\lambda$ on the retain and forget errors in a small-scale unlearning experiment on CIFAR-5 with ResNet.
+As $\lambda$ increases, more weight is assigned to the retain set, resulting in a decrease in retain error from 0.21\% to 0\%.
 However, this reduction comes at a significant cost to the forget error.

-For investigation our method in a larger setting, we also conducted an additional experiment on the CIFAR-100 dataset with one class unlearning.
+Second, we investigate our method in a larger setting, using the CIFAR-100 dataset with one class unlearning.
 Our method demonstrated very good performance.
-Using the ResNet architecture, SCRUB achieved a forget error of 5.19 and a retrain error of 0.00015.
-In contrast, our method achieved a retrain 031 error of 0.00 and a forget error of 98.25.
+Using the ResNet architecture, SCRUB achieved a forget error of 5.19\% and a retain error of 0.00\%.
+In contrast, our method achieved a retrain error of 0.00\% and a forget error of 98.25\%.